Whoaa512/starred/README.md

 ## Python

+- [TheCraigHewitt/seomachine](https://github.com/TheCraigHewitt/seomachine) - A specialized Claude Code workspace for creating long-form, SEO-optimized blog content for any business.
+This system helps you research, write, analyze, and optimize content that ranks well and serves
 - [celltype/cli](https://github.com/celltype/cli) -
 - [Zyphra/zuna](https://github.com/Zyphra/zuna) - Python package for Zuna, an EEG foundation model for inference.
 - [letta-ai/letta](https://github.com/letta-ai/letta) - Letta is the platform for building stateful agents: AI with advanced memory that can learn and self-improve over time.